meltemseyhan/exercises/README.md

 # sample-app project
 A sample project using spring-boot and AngularJS by Meltem Yesiltas.
+Spring security is enabled for authentication.

 It will be packaged as two deployable WAR files:
 + sample-app/sample-app-client/target/sample-app-client.war